photowey/nacos-property-refresher-spring-boot-starter-examples/README.md

 # nacos-property-refresher-spring-boot-starter-examples

-The example project of nacos-property-refresher-spring-boot-starter.
+It is an example project of nacos-property-refresher-spring-boot-starter.